-As at June 30, 2016, the Bishop Mill was not operating in the manner intended by management.
-During the year ended September 30, 2015, the Company fully impaired the Bishop Mill Property.
+During the year ended September 30, 2015, the Company fully impaired the Bishop Mill Property as it was not operating in the manner intended by management.

-Logiam Property
+Logjam Property

 The Company entered into an option agreement dated May 30, 2006 (the "Logjam Option Agreement") to acquire a 100% interest in the Logjam Property located in the Watson Lake Mining District, Yukon Territories.
 As consideration, the Company paid \$5,000 upon execution of the agreement for access rights to the Logjam Property.
 Pursuant to the option agreement, at the end of the four years, the Company had the option to acquire a 100% ownership of the claims.